electrafrost/tax-residency-to-network-residency/README.md

 moving to later stages - building the institutional, professional, and administrative infrastructure that makes negotiation possible - is the present task.

-This paper sets out the sequence and the design principles for that work.
+The paper I am writing sets out the sequence and the design principles for that work.

 ## Author